NextGen-Engineers/aircraft-systems-engineering-portfolio/01-Requirements-Engineering/SystemRequirements.md

 Verification Method:

-Test- Execute functional test cases covering normal operations and specified fault conditions, and verify that the observed system behavior matches the documented expected behavior.
+Test - Execute functional test cases covering normal operations and specified fault conditions, and verify that the observed system behavior matches the documented expected behavior.

+---

+### SYS-009
+Requirement:
+The system shall operate in accordance with applicable aircraft safety requirements under all specified operating conditions.

+Rationale:
+To ensure the fuel management system supports the safe operation of the aircraft satisfies applicable safety requiremnets.

+Verification Method:

+Test and Analysis - Verify through functional testing and safety analysis that the system meets all applicable safety requirements under specified operating conditions.

+---

+### SYS-010
+Requirement:
+The system shall provide documentation demonstrating compliance with all applicable fuel management system safety requirements.

+Rationale:
+To provide objective evidence that the system complies with applicable safety requirements and supports the certification process.

+Verification Method:

+Inspection - Review the compliance documentation to verify that it demonstrates conformance with all applicable safety requirements.

 ---